Do you have a health question?

 , a bacterium, would cause meningitis in about 15,000 children, leaving many with permanent brain damage.

-About 9 out of 10 Maine children receive some of the vaccines experts recommend.
+About nine out of 10 Maine children receive some of the vaccines experts recommend.
 Most get all the vaccines but only 65 out of 100 get their flu vaccine.
 For a list of vaccines suggested for your child, visit our recommended immunizations page.

 Most immunizations are given as an injection or shot.
 The polio shot is a liquid taken through the baby’s mouth like food.